 Builds on and enhances students' skills in the writing of poetry, fiction, or creative nonfiction in a workshop setting.
 Special attention is given to the essentials and mechanics of submitting creative work for publication.
 This course emphasizes intellectual development and cultural literacy.

-Prerequisite: ENGL 3103 or permission of the instructor.
-Course rotation: Alternate Spring.
+Prerequisite: ENGL 3103 or instructor's permission.
+Course rotation: Spring.

-4303 - History of the English Language - 3 credit hours
+4343 - Global Literature - 3 credit hours